 Learn how social media can complement and amplify your existing sales efforts.
 To achieve sales growth in 2018 you need to be where your customers are spending most of their time and social media is the key.
-We’ve teamed up with 16best.net to explain how you can maximise your resources to achieve better sales today.
+We’ve teamed up with 16best.net to explain how you can maximize your resources to achieve better sales today.

 87% of customers say that social media helps them to make a purchase decision – that’s nearly 9 in every 10.
 Stats like this prove that having a Facebook page for your business or posting a product photo to Instagram is a modern necessity, whatever line of business you’re in.
 At the end of 2017, Facebook hosted over 65 million business pages and that number continues to grow today.

 Don’t feel too left out if you’ve not yet fully appreciated the importance of social commerce before.
 There may be a huge number of businesses already active online, but there is still huge real estate there for your brand if you’re just getting started.
-Unless you’re already engrained in marketing and social media, it can also be confusing as there is a lot of information to consider.
+Unless you’re already ingrained in marketing and social media, it can also be confusing as there is a lot of information to consider.
 It is not just about getting your product out there anymore or about bombarding your clients with ads either.
 You need to think through your strategy just like you would with any other department in your business.

 Many top brands have successfully harnessed the power of social media, not by creating a standalone plan or strategy for it.
-In fact, social media can be thought of more as the glue that holds your sales, marketing and branding strategies together.
+In fact, social media can be thought of more as the glue that holds your sales, marketing, and branding strategies together.

 Acing social selling or more targeted social commerce is about creating an integrative experience for your clients and customers.
 Bottom line, you need to make it easier for them to engage with your brand before they make a purchase decision.
 The average buyer engages with a brand’s online content seven times before they eventually make a decision.
 This means that your online content, your website and your pre-sales service must all be considered.
 It’s about more than just getting them to buy your product – it’s about building brand loyalty, which is why it affects more than just your sales team.